You can watch a video summary of this post.

 You can listen to an audio summary of this post.

-The British Sign Language level 1 content is split into 3 modules:
+The Level 1 Award in BSL course is usually split into 3 modules:

 - Module 101 focuses on greetings and is a gentle introduction to BSL